sass/sass/doc-src/SASS_REFERENCE.md

   Only has meaning within Rack, Ruby on Rails, or Merb.

 {#template_location-option} `:template_location`
-: A path to the root sass template directory for you application.
+: A path to the root sass template directory for your application.
   If a hash, `:css_location` is ignored and this option designates a mapping between input and output directories.
   May also be given a list of 2-element lists, instead of a hash.